 • An employee who was unheard, or told they couldn’t have a voice.

-When managers aren’t trained in navigating emotionally charged conversations, issues quietly build into something much bigger.
-This is where emotional intelligence and psychological safety becomes critical.
-Not as a “soft” skill, but as a practical leadership skill that allows concerns to surface early, with trust and standards upheld.
+When managers aren’t trained in navigating emotionally charged conversations, small issues can quietly build into costly disputes.
+This is where emotionally intelligent leadership and psychological safety becomes critical.
+Not as a “soft” skill, but as a practical skill that allows concerns to surface early, so trust and standards are upheld.

 And this is not an isolated Australian trend.
 A recent International Business Times article explores what it calls the “$8.8 trillion problem AI can’t solve”, emotional intelligence in leadership.
-The article reinforces a critical truth: while AI is truly extraordinary in so many areas (automation, pattern recognition, analysis, modelling, innovation, to name just a few), it cannot: do the navigation of emotional distress for you, navigate complex human and power dynamics, repair trust, or read subtle social clues.
-All of these human skills provide essential care for people, and enable project, product and services delivery.
+The article reinforces a critical truth: while AI is truly extraordinary in so many areas (automation, pattern recognition, analysis, modelling, innovation, to name just a few), it cannot: navigate emotional distress for you, navigate complex human and power dynamics, repair trust, or read subtle social clues.
+All of these human skills provide essential care for people, and enable project, product and service delivery success.

 Why This Work Matters to Me